-If you may have been inspired by an approach being used in another country to a challenge you are facing in your work which you think may be transferable to the UK or you have established an exciting international relationship with a centre of excellence and are looking for a way to spend time with them learning more about their work, then the Fellowships are well worth checking out.
+Have you been inspired by an approach being used in another country to a challenge you are facing in your work?
+Maybe you have established an exciting relationship with a centre of excellence and are looking for a way to spend time with them learning more about their work?
+Then the Winston Churchill Memorial Fellowships are definitely worth checking out.

-Whilst the Fellowship are designed to enable you to bring a different perspective to your work or your community on a personal level they also, ‘serve as a catalyst that unlocks an individual’s potential, accelerates their career, developing them as a leader in their field of expertise or as a role model.’
+Whilst the Fellowship are designed to enable you to bring a different perspective to your work or your community they also, ‘serve as a catalyst that unlocks an individual’s potential, accelerates their career, developing them as a leader in their field of expertise or as a role model.’

-The Fellowships fund projects of 4-8 weeks in duration and, whilst funding is awarded according to the specific project, it usually ranges between £6,000 -£10,000.
+The Fellowships fund projects of 4-8 weeks in duration.
 One thing to flag up is that the Fellowship is not about providing funding solely to attend a conference it is so much more than that.
 The categories applications can be submitted under are:

-This link takes you to the page which outlines what the fellowships do and do not fund and is important to read.
+This link takes you to the page which outlines all you need to know about applying.
 The funding can be used to cover:

 - flights and internal travel